internetAaron/internetAaron/README.md

 # **Intro**

-I was first introduced to this concept by a friend who really enjoyed and got a lot out of the self reflection it takes to write a document like this.
+I was first introduced to this concept by a friend who enjoyed it and got a lot out of the self-reflection it takes to write a document like this.
 I, too, really enjoyed this and hope it paints a clear picture of who I am, what makes me tick, and how you might experience working with me.

 # **About Me**